FILM 165 Digital Still Photography for Non-Majors (Formerly DC 125)

 I’m not picky about what edition you get.
 Mostly, this book is great for inspiring you if you are

 struggling to come up with an idea for an assignment.

 20% Midterm exam

-(one participation assignment will be assigned each week, worth 1 point each)
+(Roughly one participation assignment will be assigned each class, worth 1 point each)